Go Back

 Instructions

 • Now we’re going to stretch and fold the dough.
-Using a wet hand, lift one side of the dough and fold it over and press it into the center.
+Using a wet hand, lift one side of the dough and fold it over and press it into the centre.
 Turn the bowl 45 degrees and lift from another side and fold again.
-Keep doing this until the dough starts to hold together, transforming from a shaggy, sticky dough into a smooth dough ball, wetting your fingers as needed.
+Keep doing this until the dough starts to hold together, transforming from a shaggy, sticky dough into a smooth dough ball, wetting your fingers to prevent sticking as needed.

-• Position a rack to the centre of the oven and preheat to 350ºF (180ºC).
+• Thirty minutes before baking, position a rack to the centre of the oven and preheat the oven to 375ºF (180ºC).
 Bake for 45 minutes until the top is golden and it sounds hollow when you tap on the top.
-Turn loaf out onto a wire cooling rack and let cool for 1 hour before slicing to allow the cooking process to complete.
+Turn loaf out onto a wire cooling rack and let cool completely before slicing.

 Notes